No Win - No Fee

 Key details of the policy such as the term, costs, limitations, exclusions can found in the Policy Schedule or Product Disclosure Statement which should have been provided when loan or credit card was sold.

 Consumer credit insurance is often considered as “junk” insurance.

 CCI can be difficult to find, however, these are the main places to check:

+You can reclaim your CCI if you’re eligible with the help of the team at Claimo.
 If you have purchased consumer credit insurance, you may be entitled to a full refund of all the costs.
 This can often be thousands of dollars in compensation.

 Claimo can help you establish your claim on a completely No Win No Fee basis which means that if we are not successful, you don’t have to pay anything.